A hot stone massage is a type of massage therapy. It’s used to help you relax and ease tense muscles and damaged soft tissues throughout your body.

 Heat has long been used to ease muscle tension and pain.
 It helps increase blood flow to the affected area.
 It may also reduce muscle spasms and increase flexibility and range of motion.
 Cold therapy helps relieve inflammation.
 Depending on your symptoms, alternating hot and cold stones during your massage may be helpful.

-It's the position of the American Massage Therapy Association that “massage therapy can be effective for stress relief.”
-Research supports their opinion.
-A 2001 study showed that a ten-minute massage improved cardiovascular responses such as stroke volume.
-A 1997 study found that 15-minute, onsite chair massages in the workplace significantly reduced stress compared to a 15-minute break without massage.
+A study showed that a ten-minute massage improved cardiovascular responses such as stroke volume.
+A 15-minute, onsite chair massages in the workplace significantly reduced stress compared to a 15-minute break without massage.

 A 2015 study found that people who underwent abdominal colorectal surgery had less pain, tension, and anxiety after receiving a post-operative massage.

-A 2006 literature review found massage may be an alternative to sleeping pills in adults with insomnia.
+Massages may be an alternative to sleeping pills in adults with insomnia.
 The research showed that back massage helped promote relaxation and sleep.
-A 2001 study showed that infants with sleep problems who were given a 15-minute massage by their parents went to sleep faster.
+Infants with sleep problems who were given a 15-minute massage by their parents went to sleep faster.
 They were also more alert, active, and positive upon awakening.
-Massage is thought to help you enjoy more restorative sleep, although it's not completely understood why.
+Massage is thought to help you enjoy more restorative sleep, although it’s not completely understood why.

 Hot stone massage may relieve painful conditions such as fibromyalgia.
 Fibromyalgia is a condition that causes widespread, chronic pain.
 According to a 2002 study, people with fibromyalgia who received a 30-minute massage slept longer, had fewer trigger points, and had decreased levels of substance P (a substance involved in transmitting pain signals) than people with the condition who received relaxation therapy.
 More research is needed, however, before massage becomes a standard fibromyalgia treatment.

-A large, three-year study published in the Journal of Pain and Symptom Management examined how massage affected pain, fatigue, stress and anxiety, nausea, and depression in 1,290 people with cancer.
-The study showed massage, especially Swedish massage, improved cancer symptoms, even in those with substantial symptoms.
+A study showed that massage, especially Swedish massage, improved cancer symptoms, even in those with substantial symptoms.
 Researchers believe the comforting use of human touch played a role.

 Massage may give your immune system a boost.
-According to a 2010 studyTrusted Source, a single session of Swedish massage therapy had a positive and acute impact on immunity.
+A single session of Swedish massage therapy had a positive and acute impact on immunity.
 Blood samples taken before and after the massage showed a decrease in arginine-vasopressin, a hormone that helps regulate blood pressure and water retention.